RobGaughan/OS-Ticket-Prerequisites-and-Installation/README.md

 ### Verify IIS has been installed

 Navigate to the web browser and type http://127.0.0.1/ you should see this screen:

+*This address is the loopback address we have created a website hosted on the internal loopback address*

 ![Pasted image 20250313055435](https://github.com/user-attachments/assets/ba2a6cd2-f5f0-438a-8e61-1e3ded145c6a)